antonmks/Alenka/readme.md

 ### What is this?

-This is a GPU based database engine that is created to take advantage of vector based processing and high bandwidth of modern GPUs
+This is a GPU based database engine written to use vector based processing and high bandwidth of modern GPUs

 ### Features :